International Student FAQs

 Q: How long will it take before I hear about my admission?

 Processing of your admissions application is dependent on 1) submission of all required documents and 2) meeting the admissions requirements for the degree program you are applying for.
-It is VERY important to email your admissions advisor this information as soon as possible so that we can reserve a space for you.
+It is VERY important to email your admissions advisor this information as soon as possible so that we can help you complete the enrollment process in a timely manner.

 For those students who need to obtain a student visa (F-1) to study in the United States, we will send an Immigration and Naturalization (INS) I-20 form and instructions on how to obtain your student visa.
 The INS I-20 form will be used to present evidence to the American embassy that you have been accepted as a student at Colorado Technical University and that you are eligible for F-1 visa.
 For those students who are already in the US on a student or other type of visa, we will give you special instructions.